 About the Author: Allen L Roland is a Freelance Alternative Press Online columnist.
 He is also a practicing psychotherapist, author and lecturer who also shares a daily political and social commentary on his web site at AllenRoland.com.
 He also guest hosts a Truthtalk, a national radio show that airs monthly.
 He is available for comments, interviews, speaking engagements and private consultations via email at firstname.lastname@example.org.

-Posted by Allen L Roland on May 31 2013, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Editor, Foreign Relations, Government, Legislation, Politics.
+Posted by Allen L Roland on 11:05 pm, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Foreign Policy, Government, Legislation, Politics.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.